Introduction to the Bale Mountains

 A popular choice is to stay at the Bale Mountain Lodge and take sorties into the park via road.
 However, for those who want more than a surface introduction to the mountains, a multi-day trek is the best way to get the most out of the park.
 You can trek from camp to camp over a number of days, stopping at the best viewpoints along the way.

-What’s more, sleeping under the stars is quite an experience here, as the clear, pollution-free skies here means the night sky bursts with starlight.
+What’s more, sleeping under the stars is a wonderful experience here as the clear, pollution-free skies here means the night sky bursts with starlight.

 Camping in the Bale Mountains